ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

 Note that this blog post is not an in-depth guide on the tools themselves but more a general overview and for us to share our impressions.

 ## Upgrading to Lagom 1.4
-In this section we will upgrade our sample application [Lagom Shop Scala](https://github.com/yannickdeturck/lagom-shop-scala){:target="_blank" rel="noopener noreferrer"}, from version 1.2 to 1.4.
+In this section we will upgrade our sample application [Lagom Shop Scala](https://github.com/yannickdeturck/lagom-shop-scala){:target="_blank" rel="noopener noreferrer"}, from version 1.3.4 to 1.4.0.
 Lagom 1.4 uses Play Framework's latest version, 2.6 for which we will also need to change a few things in our project.

 Lightbend provides a migration guide for each new version they release, so in this case we followed the [Lagom 1.4 Migration Guide](https://www.lagomframework.com/documentation/1.4.x/scala/Migration14.html){:target="_blank" rel="noopener noreferrer"} and the [Play 2.6 Migration Guide](https://www.playframework.com/documentation/2.6.x/Migration26){:target="_blank" rel="noopener noreferrer"}.
+When upgrading multiple minor versions, it is advised to upgrade one minor version at a time to smoothen the process.
+In our case we are only limited to upgrading a single minor version so we can just use the latest migration guide right away.

 Upgrade the Lagom version in `project/plugins.sbt`:
 ```scala